MICS-Lab/scyan/docs/getting_started.md

 !!! note "Help to create the `adata` object and the `marker_pop_matrix`"

-    Read the [preprocessing tutorial](./tutorials/preprocessing.ipynb) if you have a FCS file and want explanations to initialize `Scyan`.
+    Read the [preprocessing tutorial](./tutorials/preprocessing.ipynb) if you have an FCS file and want explanations to initialize `Scyan`.

 !!! check